eagletmt/unite-haddock/README.md

 `:Unite hoogle` shows the result of hoogle command.
 You have to install the hoogle command by `cabal install hoogle` to enable this source.

+`:Unite hoogle:exact` shows the result of hoogle _exact_ search.
+It corresponds to passing `--exact` argument to hoogle.

 ## Actions

 ### browse\_local (default)